PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 comparison against the preceding checkpoint emits byte-identical float32, float16, correspondence, and schema artifacts.

+The unary/Split/Concat compatibility island is the third root family in `passes/split_channelwise_layout.py`.
+It matches one exact private NHWC-to-NCHW Transpose, one layout-preserving unary, a channel Split, every Split output consumed either directly or through one allowed unary, exactly one external Concat branch, and one channel-axis Concat.
+The lowerer retains a thin compatibility dispatcher at both unchanged sequence positions and passes Session `LayoutState`.

+The root and every branch form a closed local island.
+The pre-Transpose output must feed only the pre-Split unary, that unary must feed only the Split, every Split output must appear exactly once, and an optional branch unary must feed only the Concat.
+Duplicate or missing branches, a second external input, external fan-out from a converted branch, public intermediate tensors, duplicate producers, and consumer-before-producer order reject the plan.
+The allowed unary set remains the exact historical RELU, RELU6, RELU_0_TO_1, LOGISTIC, HARD_SWISH, LEAKY_RELU, and TANH family.

+The external branch is either an already-proven NHWC tensor or the source of a layout-only singleton Reshape.
+The bypass form now requires both rank-four shapes and signatures to have the exact NHWC-to-NCHW relationship, channel size one in both representations, matching dtype, per-tensor quantization, resolved provenance, unique production, graph order, and non-NHWC physical evidence on the Reshape output.
+This corrects the raw helper's misleading "singleton" guard, which accepted arbitrary channel counts.

+The immutable plan reuses the common typed Split-axis copy-on-write, Concat shape/signature validation, metadata updates, private NHWC output allocation, and local NHWC-to-NCHW adapter.
+Unlike the closed public-tail families, the adapter may preserve either a graph output or an intermediate legacy NCHW contract, so existing downstream consumers remain unchanged.
+The proven input permutation is reused rather than creating another buffer.

+The complete plan is resolved twice and preflighted before the pre-unary or Concat input changes.
+This removes the raw partial-mutation path that changed the Split axis, multiple tensor metadata records, and Concat inputs/options before discovering a missing or invalid Concat output.
+One differential graph index, graph-ordered Concat candidates, a configurable 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the full-map unbounded loop.

+Pre-extraction characterization observed zero matches in all 24 runtime invocations on YuNet, FastestDet, HumanSeg, OSNet, and SiNet.
+Twenty-nine focused tests cover INT32/INT64 axes, static and dynamic signatures, public and local NCHW boundaries, exact numerical equivalence, a direct NHWC external branch, shared axes and side consumers, candidate limits, idempotence, and eighteen unsafe transactional no-op cases.
+A sequential YuNet comparison against the preceding checkpoint emits five byte-identical artifacts.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter